mglean/SC1000/README.md

-# SC1000 mglean version development
+# SC1000 mglean version development JULY 30 2025

 NOTES..
 1. added os-version.mp3 "firmware version 1.7 beta with LED Ring Mod" ..
 This was added to the tarbal folder.
 CHECK